-Lift out strainer basket and place your ingredients in it
+Lift out the strainer basket and place your ingredients in it.

 Be careful not to overstuff the basket as it will not spin as strongly and may remain wet.

-You can rinse right under the tap then lift shake the basket gently, ensuring the salad is well washed.
+You can rinse right under the tap then lift and shake the basket gently, ensuring the salad is well-washed.
 You are essentially using the strainer basket as a collander.

 Make sure it's on tight and lined up correctly in position.